 - You can download the Patient Authorization Form and upload the signed document via the Portal or fax to the number provided on the form

 We cannot accept any information without a Patient Authorization on file.

 If you have a Patient Authorization on file with us, please Sign Up for the Provider Portal at JanssenCarePathPortal.com.

 Registered or returning Provider Portal users, Log In here.

 Benefits Investigation Request Available on Patient Enrollment Form

-Complete the Patient Enrollment Form (PEF) and submit it to us via fax.
-Download the PEF here.
+If you prefer, you can complete the benefits investigation request on the Patient Enrollment Form (PEF) and submit it to us via fax.* Download the PEF here.

 For tips on completing the PEF, click here.

 * Janssen CarePath cannot accept any patient information without an individual patient authorization.